envadrouillecorp/plugin-comments/README.md

-plugin-feedback
+plugin-comments
 ===============

-Plugin that adds a menu on top of an existing EnVadrouille gallery.
+Plugin that empowers EnVadrouille galleries with DISQUS comments.

 To install:
-* Create the following directory: ./admin/pages/menu
+* Create the following directory: ./admin/pages/comments
 * Put all files of this repository in that directory
 * Go in the options and activate the plugin.
+Do not forget to put your disqus shortname.